whage/whage.github.io/_posts/2019-10-26-accidentally-deleted-my-home-directory.md

 I won't find the `rm -rf` jokes that funny anymore.
 Yesterday as I was testing a deployment bash script on my laptop, I set some environment variables and run a script that executed `rm -rf $STARTUP_ENV_DIR`.
 That variable was accidentally set to `~/`.
-In a fraction of a second, some strange "Permission denied" error messages appeared in my terminal (to which I'll get back later in this post) and in a few seconds it began to sink in:
+In a fraction of a second, some strange "Permission denied" error messages appeared (to which I'll get back later in this post) and in a few seconds it began to sink in:
 I deleted all my music, pictures, work files, everything I had in `/home/asallai`.
-My heartrate increased, my forehead started to become sweaty and I just sat there looking at the screen not understanding how it could happen to me.
+My heartrate increased, I started to sweat and I just sat there looking at the screen not understanding how it could happen to me.
 Never before have I done anything like it.
 I couldn't even imagine someone accidentally doing it.
 You'd have to be so stupid and careless I thought!
 How could someone ever type `rm -rf ~/`?
 As it turns out, I never had to type that in, the script used a variable for the path.